The BAO’s Complaint Handling Process

 - Refer the matter to the discipline committee

-Please note that the Registrar cannot award damages or require refunds or discounts where services and/or merchandise have been provided.
+Please note: The Registrar cannot award damages or compel licensees to give refunds or discounts where services and/or merchandise have been provided.
+Consumers may always exercise the option of consulting with independent legal counsel.